nyxn-ai/NyxTrade/monitoring_agents/README.md

 # NyxTrade Monitoring Agents System

-A comprehensive monitoring system with AI-powered analysis using Google Gemini CLI for cryptocurrency market surveillance and automated decision support.
+A comprehensive monitoring system with AI-powered analysis using Google Gemini AI for cryptocurrency market surveillance and automated decision support.

 ## 🎯 Overview